- Power Outages

 - Do not remove balloon weights until the balloon has been deflated.

 - Each metallic balloon should be individually attached to a weight.
-Avoid tying the balloons together which has a greater chance of rising as a cluster and becoming entangled in power lines, increasing the chances of electrical problems or power outages.
+Avoid tying the balloons together.
+A cluster of balloons has a greater chance of accidentally rising and becoming entangled in power lines, increasing the potential for electrical problems or power outages.

 - If you see a metallic balloon caught in a power line, DO NOT attempt to climb a utility pole or pull the string to recover it.
-Leave it alone and call Hawaiian Electric's trouble line at 1-855-304-1212 to report it.
+Leave it alone and call Hawaiian Electric's trouble line at one of the following to report it:

 Metallic Balloon Facts

-- Metallic balloons are commonly, but incorrectly called "Mylar."
+- Metallic or foil balloons are commonly, but incorrectly called "Mylar."

 - Metallic balloons are made from a non-biodegradable plastic or metallized nylon.
 In Hawaii, we should be especially concerned if metallic balloons float out to sea.
 They can drift for miles eventually settling on the ocean surface where they mimic the appearance of jellyfish or other food sources for birds, turtles, fish and other marine life which are unable to digest the material and inevitably die.
 The animals also can become entangled in the string.